yt-project/yt/CONTRIBUTING.rst

 Communication Channels
 ----------------------

-There are five main communication channels for yt:
+There are three main communication channels for yt:

- * We have an IRC channel, on ``irc.freenode.net`` in ``#yt``.
-   You can connect through our web gateway without any special client, at http://yt-project.org/irc.html .
-   *IRC is the first stop for conversation!*
  * Many yt developers participate in the yt Slack community.
 Slack is a free chat service that many teams use to organize their work.
 You can get an invite to yt's Slack organization by clicking the "Join us @ Slack" button